tcardoso2/vermon-web/README.md

 create an explicit cli tool either then what the t-motion-detector tool will provide, via the npm run-script command.

+* v 0.1.9: Concluded implementation of POST method to activate and deactivate Detectors.
 * v 0.1.8: WIP, Started testing POST methods, adding activation and deactivation of Motion Detectors.
 * v 0.1.7: Configuration allows to map routes to functions in main file in t-motion-detector, WIP on HTML
 * v 0.1.6: Fixed some bugs create dinamic page for detectors and notifiers, binded to temporary slack notifier.